morpheus18-glitch/Algorithm-OS/README.md

 ## Running Locally

+1. Copy `.env.example` to `.env` and adjust the database settings if needed.
-1. Install Python dependencies:
+2. Install Python dependencies (requires PostgreSQL client libraries):
    ```bash
    pip install -r backend/requirements.txt
    ```
+3. Ensure PostgreSQL is running and accessible using the credentials in `.env`.
-2. Start both backend and frontend together:
+4. Start both backend and frontend together:
    ```bash
    ./start.sh
    ```
-3. Open `http://localhost:8080` in your browser and load one of the JSON files in `frontend/sample_data`.
+5. Open `http://localhost:8080` in your browser and load one of the JSON files in `frontend/sample_data`.

 ## Docker Compose